Skip to Content

 Changgyeonggung Palace History

-Off all the palaces in Seoul, Changgyeonggung Palace has one of the most colorful histories.
-Unfortunately it was destroyed many times by the Japanese, but it has also been home to a zoo and botanical garden.
+The complex principally served as a residence for the queens or living quarters for other members of the royal family.
+But this palace has a very colorful history.
+Unfortunately it was destroyed many times by the Japanese, but it’s also been home to a zoo and botanical garden.

 Royal Palace Pass for entry into all the Seoul Palaces